The information in this article is up to date for tax year 2023 (returns filed in 2024).

 Student loan interest deduction

-Federal student loans payments are paused until June 30, 2023.
-However, those with private student loans must make their payments as usual.
-If you’re making student loan payments for you, your spouse or your dependent, up to $2,500 of the interest you paid is deductible.
+Federal student loans payments with interest resumed in September 2023.
+If you made student loan payments for you, your spouse or your dependent in 2023, up to $2,500 of the interest you paid is deductible.
 Best of all, you don’t need to itemize to claim the deduction.
+Make sure you receive a 1098-E, or student loan interest statement, from your lender to report on your tax return.

 Educator expense deduction